Fungal Nail Infections – Causes, Signs & Treatment

-Scholl Fungal Nail Treatment is a two-step system that has been developed to treat mild fungal nail infections and help prevent the spread of infection.
-It comes with disposable files to gently remove the top layers of infected nail and an advanced nail liquid developed to penetrate the nail.
+Scholl Fungal Nail Treatment is a two-step system that has been developed to help treat mild fungal nail infections and help prevent the spread of infection.
+It comes with disposable files to gently remove the top layers of infected nail and an advanced nail liquid developed to penetrate the nail

 What are the solutions for fungal nail infection?

-Topical treatments are an option for mild fungal nail infections.3
+Topical treatments are an option for mild fungal nail infections.3,5

-If you experience symptoms beyond those described above or you are concerned about your nail infection, speak to your doctor.4
+If you are concerned about your nail infection, speak to your doctor.4

 Prevention of fungal infection